BlueCoffee-SG/eagleEyes/README.md

 SpyEyes :
    SpyEyes is Distributed Monitor System

+SpyEyes Stuct
+   agent
+   Server

+SpyEyes is develop by golang